 As a side note, VKB controllers with MaRS sensors can be adjusted for resolutions up to 15-bit via the VKBdevCfg configuration software.

 VKB typically installs the very latest stable firmware available at the factory before shipping their products to customers; there is no need to mess with firmware updates out-of-the-box.

-Firmware updates are usually only required when, for example, you install a new grip for your Gunfighter or Gladiator Pro that you’ve bought at a later date, or when there is a new and improved firmware version available for your current Joystick.
+Firmware updates are usually only required when, for example, you install a new grip for your Gunfighter or Gladiator NXT that you’ve bought at a later date, or when there is a new and improved firmware version available for your current Joystick.

 That said, the only thing you need to do after unboxing your new VKB Joystick is to calibrate it.

 Refer to the respective calibration video guides on our Official YouTube Channel to get you started